prpo0789/prpo0789_9103_tut10/README.md

 ![Image Description](07mondrain-moma3-superJumbo.jpg)

+This artwork evokes a sense of chaos and randomness for me.
+The pulsating rhythm and vibrations in the composition remind me of the neon lights, traffic, and grid of New York City streets (Artchive, n.d.).
+This is why I want to make this artwork move randomly, capturing its chaotic nature perfectly through a time-based method.

 **Individual Task:**
 Time-Based:Employ timers and events for animation.
 The code employs timers and events for animation, particularly using the timer variable and the eventInterval to create time-based changes.